jrfnl/Debug-Bar-Constants/debug-bar-constants/readme.txt

 [From PHP.net:](http://php.net/language.constants)
 > A constant is an identifier (name) for a simple value.
 As the name suggests, that value cannot change during the execution of the script.
 A constant is case-sensitive by default.
 By convention, constant identifiers are always uppercase.

-> Like superglobals, the scope of a constant is global.
+> Like super globals, the scope of a constant is global.
 You can access constants anywhere in your script without regard to scope.
 For more information on scope, read the manual section on [variable scope](http://php.net/language.variables.scope).

 = I don't see my constants in the WP Constants list.
 What gives ? =